andrecaiado/nestjs-blockchain-txs/docs/implementation.md

 The `miner-mempool-queue` is a RabbitMQ queue bounded to the `global-tx-pool-exchange`.
 This queue is used by the miners (the `mining service`) to fetch transactions to be included in the block.

 In this project, the `miner-mempool-queue` is consumed by the [MiningService](../src/mining/mining.service.ts).

+## Blocks announcement pool exchange

+The `block-announcement-pool-exchange` is a RabbitMQ exchange of type `fanout`.
+This means that the messages published to the exchange will be routed to the all the queues bounded to the exchange.

+In this project, the only queue bounded to the exchange is the `miner-pool-announced-blocks-queue`.

+When a block is mined, the `mining service` publishes the mined block to the `block-announcement-pool-exchange`.

+As the `global-tx-pool-exchange`, the `publish` function is used to publish the mined block to the `block-announcement-pool-exchange`.

+## Global pool for announced blocks

+The `global-pool-announced-blocks-queue` is a RabbitMQ queue bounded to the `block-announcement-pool-exchange`.
+This queue is used by the miners to fetch the mined blocks.

+After fetching the mined block, the miner will validate the block and add it to the blockchain.

+TODO: Update this section
+In this project, the `miner-pool-announced-blocks-queue` is consumed by the [MinerService](../src/mining/miner.service.ts).

 # Mining Service